Lake-Wang/portfolio/README.md

 ### Investigating parameter budget in NLP
 Conducted ablation study on a state-of-the-art mixture of Adapter method, reducing parameter size by 90% while enhancing model performance by 3.6% on SuperGLUE tasks.
 Identified different optimal parameter allocation ratios across 5 ratio candidates, 4 tasks, and 3 budget levels on SuperGLUE benchmarks, highlighting the need for task-specific, budget-aware optimization for pre-trained NLP models.

+### Identification of hish-risk patients in procedure continuation
+Perform data cleaning and feature engineer on raw medical and pharmacy records.
+Built ensemble models and further improved AUC by 14% with a stacking meta model.
+Fairness adjusted AUC score ranked top 20% of more than 200 participating teams.

 ### Fairness enhanced recommendation system
 Implemented CF-based neural networks with regularization and embedding debiasing.
 With implicit feedback training, the fairness metric improved by 43% to 55% for different subgroup measures and the system maintained the original level of performance.